Primary progressive aphasia: Risk factors

 There have been no large epidemiological studies on the incidence and prevalence of the PPA variants.
 Though it most likely has been underestimated, onset of PPA has been found to occur in the sixth or seventh decade.

 There are no known environmental risk factors for the progressive aphasias.
 However, one observational, retrospective study suggested that vasectomy could be a risk factor for PPA in men.
 These results have yet to be replicated or demonstrated by prospective studies.

 PPA is not considered a hereditary disease.
-However, relatives of a person with any form of frontotemporal lobar degeneration, including PPA, are at slightly greater risk of developing PPA or another form of the condition.
+However, relatives of a person with any form of frontotemporal lobar degeneration (FTLD), including PPA, are at slightly greater risk of developing PPA or another form of the condition.
 In a quarter of patients diagnosed with PPA, there is a family history of PPA or one of the other disorders in the FTLD spectrum of disorders.
-It has been found that genetic predisposition varies among the different PPA variants, with PNFA being more commonly familial in nature than LPA or SD.
+It has been found that genetic predisposition varies among the different PPA variants, with progressive nonfluent aphasia (PNFA) being more commonly familial in nature than semantic dementia (SD).

 The most convincing genetic basis of PPA has been found to be a mutation in the GRN gene.
 Most patients with observed GRN mutations present clinical features of PNFA, but the phenotype can be atypical.